 Get the cheapest bills

-The winter price hikes across the big six energy firms - SSE, British Gas, Scottish Power, Npower, EDF and E.on - have all taken place.
-But don't let this fool you into thinking there's no point in doing something about your bill.
+Spring's here and the winter price hikes across the big six - SSE, British Gas, Scottish Power, Npower, EDF and E.on - are over.
+So now's the time to do something about your bill.

 ALWAYS compare to find YOUR cheapest (and get cashback)

 Our MSE Cheap Energy Club also has a Top Fixed Picks comparison to see if you'll save by fixing with our top picks below.
-These are based on length, lack of penalties and average price.
+They're all available for dual fuel or electricity only and they're based on length and average price.
 Plus if Cheap Energy Club can switch you, you usually get £30 dual fuel cashback, or £15 for a single fuel switch.
 See the Fixing FAQs below for help.

 |REMEMBER!
 These are average prices.
 Always do a cheap fixes comparison to find your cheapest|

-All price rises are now in our Cheap Energy Club comparison, so compare now.
+If you want to compare all tariffs including the cheapest fixes, join our free Cheap Energy Club comparison.
+Its results factor in all the winter price hikes.
 See full info on energy hikes and how suppliers are passing on green cuts.

-Here's the lowdown on how suppliers have hiked and subsequently trimmed prices during winter.
-Ofgem figures show typical bills have risen 26% (£275) during the past five years.
+Here's the lowdown on how suppliers hiked prices, then subsequently trimmed them, during winter.

 Latest price changes